intel/container-experience-kits-demo-area/demo/README.md

 ## Get your workstation

 We will give each person a pamphlet.
-Please see the demo area information, if the information is not clear, please get
+Please see the demo area information, if the information is not clear, please get the co-ordinator assistances.

 |          Demo Area information          ||
 | ------------- |:-------------:|
 | Allocated server pool no. | 1 or 2              |
 | VM IP address                 |   IPV4-ADDR      |

-please use the [Chrome Extension for SSH](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en) or any ssh client(putty) to `root@silpixa00388225.ir.intel.com` with coordinator instruction
+Please use the [Chrome Extension for SSH](https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en) or any ssh client(eg. putty) to login as `gsm-user@silpixa00388225.ir.intel.com` with coordinator password instruction

 ## Workstation setup

 Let's get setup to use our workstation!
-At each of your pamphlet, you'll have pool number **1** or **2**.
+At each of your pamphlet, you'll have pool number **1** or **2**/**2.1**.
 Now login into your workstation with following informatiom

 ```
-[root@silpixa00388225 ~]#ssh-s<Allocated serverpool no.> centos@<VM IP address>
+[gsm-user@silpixa00388225 ~]#ssh-s<Allocated serverpool no.> centos@<VM IP address>
 ```
 eg:
 ```
-[root@silpixa00388225 ~]#ssh-s3 centos@172.168.0.12
+[gsm-user@silpixa00388225 ~]#ssh-s3 centos@172.168.0.12
 ```
+_if you can't login in the VM, please ask the coordinator help._

 Now!
 Let's make sure that no one else is accidentally using our instance!
 We'll use the `wall` command to announce our name.

 ```
 wall Hello this is My Name
 ```

 Make sure to type your own name.
-If you see someone else's name appear -- let's figure out who used the wrong link.
+If you see someone else's name appear -- let's figure out who used the wrong VM IP address.

 Now!
 Let's make sure you can access the kubernetes cluster, let's list the available nodes...